rpindulic/Quaggy/README.txt

  * Feature vector computations can be computed in parallel, possibly over multiple backend servers to increase speed.

- * Modify QuaggyEngine so that only the most recent few months of data are stored in memory, and history that is so old it is irrelevant is left on disk only.

  * Better indexing on QuaggyEdge for more efficient filtering.

  * Currently, updated feature vector information is sent to all edge servers for every full item